 Classroom teachers will be sending home specific classroom rules with positive rewards and corrective consequences resulting from student behavior.
 These rules allow the teacher to teach, which is necessary for effective learning by students.
-Rules are subject to revision, addition, or deletion throughout the year as the situation demands.
-Rules and regulations must be maintained for the safety and welfare of all students.
+Rules are subject to revision,

 1. Keep your hands, feet, and body to yourself, and off of others, showing that you respect the rights of others.